Itera/ada-django-kurs/__tasks__/part2/README.md

 item.title
 ```

-Once you have rendered a variable or two, take a look at _cookbook/1_.
+Open `cookbook/templates/cookbook/detail.html`, and render the recipe as described above.
+We recommend rendering the attributes `title`, `description` and `ingredients`.
+Once you have rendered some attributes, take a look at _cookbook/1_.
 Did the recipe information appear in your application?
 If yes, great!
 If no, take a look at the `__solutions__` folder and see if there is something missing.

 Once the rendering is in order, you can explore different types of HTML elements and build the detail page the way you want.
 You could for instance use `<h1>` for the recipe title, `<h2>` as headings for ingredients and description, and `<p>` for rendering of the retrieved ingredients and descriptions.